ashnel3/notes/AWS-CLF-C02/Support.md

 At a high level the AWS CAF organizes guidance into siz areas of focus called perspectives.

 - Business
-  > Common roles include: Business Managers, Financier, Budgeters & Stakeholders
+  > The business perspective ensures IT aligns w/ business needs and that IT investments link to key results.
   >
-  > The business perspective ensures IT aligns w/ business needs and that IT investments link to key results.
+  > Common roles include: Business Managers, Financier, Budgeters & Stakeholders
 - People
-  > Common roles include: Managers, HR, Staffing
+  > The people perspective supports development of an organization wide change management strategy for cloud adoption.
   >
-  > The people perspective supports development of an organization wide change management strategy for cloud adoption.
+  > Common roles include: Managers, HR, Staffing
 - Governance
-  > Common roles include: CIO's, Business analysts
+  > The Governance perspective ensures IT aligns w/ governance risk management requirements.
   >
-  > The Governance perspective ensures IT aligns w/ governance requirements.
+  > Common roles include: CIO's, Business analysts
 - Platform
-  > Common roles include: CTO's, IT Managers, Solutions Architects
+  > The platform perspective includes the principles & patterns for implementing new solutions and migration from on-prem to the cloud.
   >
-  > The platform perspective includes the principles & patterns for implementing new solutions and migration from on-prem to the cloud.
+  > Common roles include: CTO's, IT Managers, Solutions Architects
 - Security
-  > Common roles include: CISO's, Security Managers
+  > The security perspective ensures the organization meets objectives for visibility, auditability & agility.
   >
-  > The security perspective ensures the organization meets objectives for visibility, auditability & agility.
+  > Common roles include: CISO's, Security Managers
 - Operations
-  > Common roles include: IT Operations managers, IT Support
+  > The operations perspective helps you to use and operate cloud services to the performance & capacity agreed with business stakeholders.
   >
-  > The operations perspective helps you to use and operate cloud services to the level agreed with business stakeholders.
+  > Common roles include: IT Operations managers, IT Support

 ## Migration Strategies